Computational and Data Science (M.Sc.)

 About the Program

-The new degree programs in Computational and Data Science (B.Sc./M.Sc.) at KIT will offer a distinctive interdisciplinary profile.
+The new degree programs in Computational and Data Science (B.Sc./M.Sc.) at KIT offer a distinctive interdisciplinary profile.
 While Data Science focuses on recognizing patterns and developing models by analyzing data, Computational Science uses existing models to simulate data and make predictions.
 Students take courses in Mathematics for Computational and Data Science and Computer Science as well as in an application discipline within the field of Sciences, Engineering, or Economics – the so-called “SEE subject.”
 This interdisciplinary structure equips graduates to combine mathematical models and their numerical simulation with methods from machine learning and artificial intelligence, enabling them to independently solve complex application problems using computational approaches.

 In the SEE subject, students choose one of eight different profiles, each offered by participating KIT departments.
 The available profiles are: